 Trust us, you’ll feel a lot better about paying for somewhere to live if you like the location.
 This tip really is a no brainer.
 Location is just as important as the apartment itself, and you wouldn’t say ‘yes!’ to that without checking it out first, would you?

-Strictly speaking, the landlord is your main point of contact for anything to do with your new apartment.
+Strictly speaking, the landlord or your agent is your main point of contact for anything to do with your new apartment.
 It’s their job to make sure you’re happy with where you’re living and feel 100% ‘at home’ there.

 Generally, the landlord or the last tenant is supposed to paint the entire house, clean it and give it to you as new as possible.
 So ensure to check up on your landlord about when the apartment will be ready after all these works, making the house feel even more like your home.